 This letter is official notice of your suspension without pay from the Department of (agency name).

-The period of suspension will begin at (enter the employee's normal work start time, such as 8:00 a.m.) on (date), and continue to (enter the employee's normal work end time, such as 5:00 p.m.) on (date), (enter number of hours being suspended; must be greater than 40) hours.
+The period of suspension will begin at (enter the employee's normal work start time, such as 8:00 a.m.) on (date), and continue to (enter the employee's normal work end time, such as 5:00 p.m.) on (date), (enter number of hours being suspended; must be 80 or less) hours.
 You are to report to work at (enter the employee's normal work start time, such as 8:00 a.m.) on (date), following the suspension.
 This action is taken under the authority of State Personnel Rule R2-5A-801, for cause as outlined in A.R.S. § 41-773, and R2-5B-303.
 (Note: If appropriate, also cite R2-5A-501, Standards of Conduct).
 As a (position title) with the Department of (agency name), you are (describe primary duties).
 You have been an employee of the State of Arizona since (employee's hire date).
+The specific reasons for your suspension are as follows: